 Itchy scalp?
 Mysterious specks in your hair?
 If you’re worried you have lice, we have two pieces of advice for you:

 First, don’t panic.
-There’s a good chance you don't actually have lice - it's often a case of mistaken identity.
+There’s a good chance you don't actually have a lice infestation - it's often a case of mistaken identity.
 And second, don’t worry!
 Even if you do have lice, it is very easy to remedy.
-In this article, we’ll break down the difference between lice and dandruff, and show you how to identify each.
+In this article, we’ll break it down.
+Lice vs. dandruff: what’s the difference, and how can you identify each?

-Lice are small insects that live in your hair and feed on your blood.
+Lice are small parasitic insects that live in your hair and feed on human blood.
 They have six legs, and can’t fly or jump.
-They move easily from one person to another by direct body contact, or by hitching a ride on hats and pillowcases.
+They move easily from one person to another by direct body or head contact, or by hitching a ride on hats and pillowcases.
 In other words, lice are contagious.
 Most people have an allergic reaction to the saliva of lice which causes intense itching.

-Contrary to what you might have heard, lice are not a sign of dirtiness or poor hygiene.
-Anyone can get them - wherever you live and however clean you keep your hair.
-Lice don’t spread disease, and (beyond the itching) they can’t hurt you.
+Contrary to what you might have heard, lice are not a sign of dirtiness or poor hair care.
+It's a common condition and anyone can get them - wherever you live and however clean you keep your hair.
+Lice don’t spread disease, and (beyond the itchiness) they can’t hurt you.